Liverpool Law Clinic - University of Liverpool

 We are now preparing for the new semester and the challenges that this is likely to bring.

-The Clinic is known for its immigration work but we also have two other important areas that we wanted to update you about.
+The Clinic is well known for its immigration work but we also have two other important areas that we wanted to update you about.

 Free Family Advice Law Clinic